ronee-muhammad-rayhan/EduTrained-EventManagement-ETP/questions_and_answers.md

 <p>

 #### Answer: C: 3

-### Explanation: Truthy and Falsy values are interesting things in JavaScript's ES6 version.
+<i>Explanation: Truthy and Falsy values are interesting things in JavaScript's ES6 version.
 As 0 (zero) is a falsy value it returns false and hence inside the forEach function count variable increased three times.
-Therefore, count variable's value final value should be 3.
+Therefore, count variable's value final value should be 3.</i>

-<i>Write your explanation here</i>

 </p>
 </details>